ksylvan/docker-mail-server/README.md

 You can also `make redo` if you make changes to your base variables and want to push those changes to your server.

-If you want to make changes to your secrets (e.g. add/remove users or change passwords), use `make edit`.
+If you want to make changes to your secrets (e.g. change passwords), use `make edit_secrets`.
 This task decrypts and re-encrypts your secrets using `ansible-vault`.

+Run `make help` for a quick explanation of the `Makefile` tasks.

 ## User password hashes